 Weizhe (Wesley) Chen 陈伟哲

 Welcome to my homepage!
-I am a Ph.D. student (expected to graduate in 2023) at Indiana University - Bloomington, co-advised by Lantao Liu (Vehicle Autonomy and Intelligence Lab) and Roni Khardon.
-I am working with Diego Romeres at MERL this summer.
+I am a fifth-year Ph.D. candidate at Indiana University - Bloomington, co-advised by Lantao Liu (Vehicle Autonomy and Intelligence Lab) and Roni Khardon.
+I spent a wonderful summer at MERL working with Diego Romeres.

 I believe that communication and collaboration facilitate creativity, critical thinking, and responsible research.
-Please do not hesitate to contact me!
+If you feel like getting in touch, please feel free to drop me an email:

 - [Jun 2022] Attentive Kernel won the Best Student Paper Award at RSS 2022!